ImWayGooderest/Poker-Project-CPSC-452/README.txt

 Michael - Documentation
 Trevor - Documentation

-How to run the program:
+How to run the server:
 To properly have the server installed, please click on the following link and following the instructions called "Building a node-box" https://github.com/ProfAvery/node-box

-While in Git Bash, be sure to clone the repository in the node-box/shared folder using the following link. https://github.com/ImWayGooderest/Poker-Project-CPSC-452
+Once connected to the VM be sure to clone the repository in the node-box/shared folder using the following link. https://github.com/ImWayGooderest/Poker-Project-CPSC-452

-To run the server on git bash type in "node server" while in the same directory as where you cloned the project.
-If a message pop ups saying "Pker Project app listening on port 3000!" pops up, then the server is up and running.
-Then you may procede to running two client programs for both players.
-Enjoy! :*)
+cd into Poker-Project-CPSC-452 and run the command: npm install

+Then start the server using the command: node server.js

+Running the program:
+Once the server is running, open up a second command prompt and navigate to the folder Poker-Project-CPSC-452/client

+run the client program: python client.py

+Note: Two clients must connect to the server to successfully play a game.